UDTechLLC/blockchain-fs/README.md

 CLI application is located at the root project directory:
 [$GOPATH/src/bitbucket.org/udt/wizefs]

-You should go to this directory and run `go build`
+You should go to this directory and run `go build`.

 ### gRPC Server and Client